Andhra Pradesh Public Service Commission: History

 On the eve of the formation of Andhra Pradesh Public Service Commission, Andhra Public Service Commission was functioning with a Chairman and two Members and Hyderabad Public Service Commission was functioning with one Member.
 Hence, A.P.
 Public Service Commission was constituted with a Chairman and 3 Members.
-With increasing workload, Government enhanced the strength of the Commission to Chairman and 5 Members in the year 1981 and later to Chairman and 7 Members in the year 1983.
+With increasing workload, the Government enhanced the strength of the Commission to Chairman and 5 Members in 1981 and later to Chairman and 7 Members in 1983.
 The government again reviewed the strength in 1994 and enhanced it to Chairman and 9 Members.
 This is the present strength also.